 2-year-old killed, mother injured when tree falls on home near Detroit amid severe weather

 LIVONIA, Mich.
-(CBS DETROIT) — A 2-year-old was killed and his mother critically injured when a tree fell on a home in the suburban Detroit city of Livonia Wednesday amid severe weather.
+(CBS DETROIT) — A 2-year-old was killed and his mother critically injured, officials said, when a tree fell on a home in the suburban Detroit city of Livonia Wednesday amid severe weather that also spawned a tornado.

 The Livonia Fire Department confirmed the child's death.
 The mother was taken to the hospital and is in critical condition.